Native Youth Learning Centre (NYLC)

 - One-to-one employment counselling

-- Connections with people and organizations that can help you meet your goals (for example, help getting into educational or employment programs, or getting volunteer hours for high school graduation)
+- Connections with people and organizations that can help you meet your goals (for example, help getting into educational or employment programs, volunteer hours for high school graduation)

-- Assistance in removing barriers to education or employment (for example, getting your birth certificate, appropriate work gear, clothing for interviews, or bus tickets to travel safely to job interviews or training)
+- Assistance in removing barriers to education or employment (for example, getting your birth certificate, appropriate work gear, clothing for interviews, or bus tickets to travel safely to job interviews and training)

 - Photocopy, fax, phone, and resource library access